danieletulone/laravel-base-crud/README.md

 ## Basic Usage
 Edit the generated controller.
 1. Extends RestCrudController instead of Laravel standard Controller.
-2. Set the property $model with the full name of generated model.
+2. (optional) Set the property $model into controller with the namespace of your model.
  ```php
 <?php